|Family Law SuperSplitting Documents for SMSFs

-This kit is designed to assist and provide advisers and SMSF trustees with practical guidance on the steps required to ‘split’ superannuation in an SMSF context following a marriage or relationship breakdown.
-It covers both married couples and couples terminating a de facto relationship whether that relationship was same sex or different sex.
-The kit is designed to be used where one of the following has been served on the trustee of the SMSF:
+These documents are designed to assist and provide advisers and SMSF trustees with practical guidance on the steps required to ‘split’ superannuation in an SMSF context following a marriage or relationship breakdown.
+The documents cover both married couples and couples terminating a de facto relationship, whether that relationship be same sex or different sex.
+These documents are designed to be used where one of the following has been served on the trustee of the SMSF:

 - a payment splitting order (a court order under the Family Law Act 1975 (Cth)); or

 - a superannuation agreement (made by the parties each with independent legal advice, but having been separated for 12 months).

 We prepare draft documents which are tailored to the member’s circumstances and can cover a ‘base amount’ or a percentage’ split in relation to a member’s interest in the same SMSF.

 Naturally, other documents and services may be required and we would be pleased to assist (see under heading ‘Other documents’ below).

 - Covering letter

 - Trustee resolutions